yegle/your-dns/README.md

 **NOTE**: if you are interested in a hosted solution, please take a look at [nextdns.io](https://nextdns.io).
 I'm not affiliated with nextdns.io.

+## Goal

+Run a secure DNS server (DNS-over-TLS for now, will add DNS-over-HTTPS later) that can do ad blocking and hide your DNS query from your ISP.

+## Non Goal

+Hide your DNS query from upstream recursive DNS server.
+Why?
+Because to me hide my trail from various ISPs (Verizon, ATT, and any other ISPs behind public WiFis) is more important.

 ## All components in this stack

 1. [Unbound](https://nlnetlabs.nl/projects/unbound/about/): A DNS server